IronGarden16/100DaysOfCode/Log.md

 I tried making a Restful API using Django rest framework and I just couldn't make it work.
 I tried looking for tutorials but nothing works.
 I'll try reading more tutorials until it works.

+## Day 4: Worked on a different project (May 11, 2018 Friday)
+I started working on a portfolio and focused on that today.
+I'll be logging my activity on that project if I don't have done anything on the project this is supposed to be in.
+Haha.
+Kinda cheating but not really since its not a part of my work and neither it is part of school project.
+So it does count